-Piers Newson-Smith is head of brand strategy at Direct Line Group.
+Piers Newson-Smith is head of brand and digital strategy strategy at Direct Line Group.
 He was the architect of Direct Line’s ‘Fixer’ repositioning and led Green Flag’s 2017 brand relaunch.

 Desert Island (Boxset) Ads